 - Credentials Holder controlled prioritized list of preferred GINs.

 The Credentials Holder controlled prioritized lists of preferred SNPNs and GINs may be updated by the Credentials Holder using the Steering of Roaming (SoR) procedure as defined in Annex C of TS 23.122 [17].
+Updating Credentials Holder controlled prioritized lists of preferred SNPNs and GINs via the Steering of Roaming (SoR) procedure is not applicable for Credentials Holder with AAA server.

 When the Credentials Holder updates a UE with the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs the UE may perform SNPN selection again, e.g., to potentially select a higher prioritized SNPN.